nathanaeng/nathanaeng/README.md

 - Currently improving my Kubernetes knowledge

-- Working as a software engineer intern @ Nike on the Service Platform team
+- Working as a software engineer @ Nike on the Service Platform team

 Reach me at nathaneng89@gmail.com or on [LinkedIn](https://www.linkedin.com/in/nathan-eng-66a62a219) - I'm open to collaborations or positions involving any of the topics above!